 What to do with Household Hazardous Waste

-Program is free to residents of the City of Tucson.
-Residents from Marana, Oro Valley, Sahuarita and unincorporated Pima County will be charged a $10 fee.
+The program is free to residents of the City of Tucson.
+Residents from Marana, Oro Valley, Sahuarita, and unincorporated Pima County will be charged a $10 fee.

 Los Reales Landfill